oracle/odpi/doc/src/public_functions/dpiLob.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **lob** -- a reference to the LOB on which the directory alias name and file name are to be set.
+    **lob** [IN] -- a reference to the LOB on which the directory alias name and file name are to be set.
 If the reference is NULL or invalid an error is returned.

-    **directoryAlias** -- the name of the directory alias, as a byte string in the encoding used for CHAR data.
+    **directoryAlias** [IN] -- the name of the directory alias, as a byte string in the encoding used for CHAR data.

-    **directoryAliasLength** -- the length of the directoryAlias parameter, in bytes.
+    **directoryAliasLength** [IN] -- the length of the directoryAlias parameter, in bytes.

-    **fileName** -- the name of the file, as a byte string in the encoding used for CHAR data.
+    **fileName** [IN] -- the name of the file, as a byte string in the encoding used for CHAR data.

-    **fileNameLength** -- the length of the fileName parameter, in bytes.
+    **fileNameLength** [IN] -- the length of the fileName parameter, in bytes.

 .. function:: int dpiLob_setFromBytes(dpiLob \*lob, const char \*value, \